 Flamenco guitarists usually start with an easy style like Tango or Soleares.
-If you’re getting into learning Flamenco guitar then the best way to go about is to have a teacher to speed up the process a lot and really learn the genre methodically from top to bottom.
+If you’re getting into learning Flamenco guitar, then the best way to go about it is to have a teacher to speed up the process a lot and really learn the genre methodically from top to bottom.

 And yes, you need a nylon string guitar, not a steel string one!

 Easy Flamenco Guitar Songs

 There is no right answer for where you should start with Flamenco.

 If you’re a beginner and want to learn it by yourself, I highly recommend not directly jumping on to pieces but starting with a deep understanding of compas (Flamenco rhythm & progressions) and then moving on with the broad range of palos (styles).

 Of course, listening to Flamenco music is extremely important, and I believe these easy Flamenco guitar songs would be a good resource for any beginner.